priyalpatel27/Enrollee-Frontend/README.md

 # EnrolleeFrontend

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.
+The URL to call the API is defined in the environments file.

 ## Development server